Who is a member?

 • Developments and Initiatives in Municipal Finance

 • Growing Pains: Municipal Best Practices for the Marijuana Industry

-• Labor Law Update: Recent Cases and Agency Decisions
+• Labor Law Update: New Laws, Recent Cases and Agency Decisions

 • #MeToo in Town Hall: Creating a Safe, Respectful Workplace

 • Proactive and Practical Steps to Reduce Municipal Cyber Risk

 • Recognizing and Responding to Opioid Issues in the Municipal Workforce and Your Community

 • Starter Homes: How to Welcome New Homeowners